RetroPie/RetroPie-Docs/docs/lr-fbalpha.md

 Use the **B** button to go back to the **Quick Menu** and select **Restart Content** then **Resume Content**.
 You should see the Unibios boot screen before the usual "Max 330 Mega Pro-Gear Spec" screen.

-Instructions on how to use the UNIBIOS can be found here: [[Neo-Geo#using-the-universe-bios-unibios]]
+Instructions on how to use the UNIBIOS can be found here: [Neo-Geo - Bios](Neo-Geo#bios).

 ## Neo Geo Overclocking